JetBrains/teamcity-documentation/topics/git.md

 1. Install a native Git client manually on the TeamCity server.
 2. Specify the path to the Git executable:
    * Add the directory with the executable to the `PATH` environment variable and restart the server, _or_
    * Set the full path to the executable in the `teamcity.server.git.executable.path` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) without the server restart.
+On Windows, remember to use double backslashes in the path.

 When TeamCity runs Git garbage collection, the details are logged into the [`teamcity-cleanup.log`](teamcity-server-logs.md).
 If git garbage collection fails, a corresponding warning is displayed.